-1. Police Pistol - Lots of police officers nowadays choose to carry a Glock handgun as part of their police equipment attire,
+1. Police Guns - Approximately 65% of police departments choose to carry Glock pistols as part of their standard police duty equipment,

-mainly because this specific brand of firearm is renown for its extreme reliability, accuracy, and weight.
-There are over 20 different varieties of
+mainly because this particular brand of firearm is renown for its extreme reliability, accuracy, and minimal weight.
+There are over 25 different varieties of

 officials have several options when it comes to selecting their weapon of choice.
 Some of the more common pistols are the Glock 22, Smith & Wesson 45 CPs,

 Beretta 92, & the .357 Sigs.